Lego Coin Trading Down 17.3% Over Last 7 Days (LEGO)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Lego Coin was first traded on April 20th, 2022.
+Lego Coin launched on April 20th, 2022.
 Lego Coin’s total supply is 100,000,000,000,000 tokens.
+Lego Coin’s official Twitter account is @legocoinlive and its Facebook page is accessible here.
 The official website for Lego Coin is www.legocoinlive.com.
-Lego Coin’s official Twitter account is @legocoinlive and its Facebook page is accessible here.

 [Telegram](https://t.me/LegoCoinLive)